-The scent of pine is often tends to brings up the holidays and evoke pleasant memories.
+The scent of pine tends to bring up the holidays and evoke pleasant memories.
 The fresh, uplifting scent can instantly bring us back to our childhood and promote feelings of relaxation.
-The Scotch pine tree (also known as Scots pine), is commonly used as a Christmas tree and can be found in many places around the world.
-It also happens to be the national tree of Scotland.
+The Scotch pine tree (also known as Scots pine), is commonly used as a Christmas tree and can be found in many places around the world, including as an essential oil in MONQ’s Mountain blend.
 While this popular, unassuming evergreen may not seem very important, it actually has a wide range of uses.
 The trick is knowing which parts of the tree can be beneficial, as well as the ways of properly using it.

 The Scotch pine tree is native to Europe and can grow to a height of 130 feet.
 Most mature Scotch pine trees grow to a height of approximately 60 feet and can live for 150-300 years.
 The oldest known Scotch pine is over 760 years old!
 The needles are 1-4 inches long and are shed every three years.
 This particular pine is extremely hardy and can grow in almost any type of poor soil, including heavy clay and areas prone to drought.
 The Scotch pine needs almost no care after planting.1